Two teens missing from Napier and Hastings

 If you have seen Kirihana, or have any information which might assist, please call police on 105 and quote file number 220523/3195.

-Meanwhile, Brenda Harrington, 50, has been found after an appeal was made on Saturday to try and locate her.
+Meanwhile, Brenda Harrington, 50, has been found after an appeal was made on Saturday to try to locate her.